-A tentative settlement between the National Collegiate Athletic Association (NCAA) and thousands of former college athletes might lead to improved awareness and treatment of sports-related concussions.
-The preliminary settlement would establish a fund to pay for brain testing for former athletes and addresses two other important details: The NCAA would have to toughen return-to-play rules for players who suffer concussions, and the NCAA would not get the complete legal immunity from further concussion lawsuits that it was seeking.
+A 2016 settlement between the National Collegiate Athletic Association (NCAA) and thousands of former college athletes lead to improved awareness and treatment of sports-related concussions.
+The preliminary approval includes a $70 million fund to pay for athlete’s brain trauma testing.
+The settlement also addresses two other important details: The NCAA would have to toughen return-to-play rules for players who suffer concussions, and the NCAA would not get the complete legal immunity from further concussion lawsuits that it was seeking.

 The problem of concussions, a category of traumatic brain injury (TBI), has received great attention the past few years, especially because of the scale of the problem within the National Football League (NFL).
-The NFL last year agreed to a $1 billion settlement with former players and their survivors (although it has been challenged).
-The NFL suit involved more than 5,000 former players and took hold in the public consciousness largely because of the spotlight on chronic traumatic encephalopathy (CTE), a debilitating condition which can develop as a result of many concussions over time.
+The NFL agreed to a $1 billion settlement in 2015 with former players and their survivors (although it has been challenged).
+The NFL suit involved more than 5,000 former players and took hold in the public consciousness largely because of the spotlight on chronic traumatic encephalopathy (CTE), a debilitating condition that can develop as a result of many concussions over time.

 Additionally, the denial of legal immunity for the NCAA is seen as critically important: Some plaintiffs have withdrawn from the suit over this issue in the past.
-Observers note that the NCAA might balk at the settlement because of this immunity issue, but the NCAA’s only public response was to say they were “still examining the conditions.”
-Even with the current proposal, the NCAA would still get protection from most class action suits.
+Even with immunity, the NCAA would still get protection from most class action suits.

 Doctors, athletes, coaches, and parents have come to recognize the real danger of concussions.
 With greater awareness has come much better practices.
 The days of an athlete “having his bell rung,” “shaking it off,” and “getting back in the game” are over.
 The most dangerous practices, such as one football player “spearing” another with his helmeted head, have been restricted.
-When a player takes a serious hit, they’re more likely to pulled from the game, and more likely to be properly examined.
-They won’t be put back in until they’ve properly recovered—which for some players, means never.
+When a player takes a serious hit, they’re more likely to get pulled from the game and more likely to be properly examined.
+They won’t be put back in until they have appropriately recovered—which for some players, means never.